Ethel Cain

-Hayden Silas Anhedönia (born March 24, 1998), known professionally as Ethel Cain, (Note: This article uses the name Ethel Cain when referring to the character portrayed in her studio albums, and Hayden Anhedönia when referring to the singer/living person.) is an American singer-songwriter, record producer, and model.
+Hayden Silas Anhedönia (/ˌænhɪˈdoʊniə/; born March 24, 1998), known professionally as Ethel Cain, is an American singer-songwriter, record producer, and model.
 She became known for her ambient and Southern Gothic-style music and lyrics.
-She began releasing recordings under various aliases, (Note: While Ethel Cain is her main project, Anhedönia has had other projects under different monikers, such as Atlas, Miss Anhedönia, Tommy, White Silas, and אשמדאי.) before releasing multiple extended plays including Inbred (2021) which garnered various singles including "Crush".
+She began releasing recordings under various aliases, (Note: While Ethel Cain is her main project, Anhedönia has had other projects under different monikers, including White Silas) before releasing multiple extended plays including Inbred (2021) which garnered various singles including "Crush".

-Anhedönia released her debut studio album, Preacher's Daughter (2022) to acclaim from critics and garnered a cult following.
-After a vinyl release in 2025, the album debuted at number ten on the US Billboard 200 chart, making Anhedönia the first transgender artist to reach the top ten.
-She released the standalone recording Perverts (2025), which saw her experimenting with drone music.
-Later that year, she released her second studio album, Willoughby Tucker, I'll Always Love You (2025) which served as a lyrical prequel to her debut album.
+Cain released her debut studio album, Preacher's Daughter (2022), to acclaim from critics and garnered a cult following.
+After a vinyl release in 2025, the album debuted at number ten on the US Billboard 200 chart, making Cain the first openly transgender artist to reach the top ten.
+She released the studio recording Perverts (2025), which saw her experimenting with drone music.
+Later that year, she released her second studio album, Willoughby Tucker, I'll Always Love You (2025), which served as a lyrical prequel to her debut album.

 Early life

-Hayden Silas Anhedönia was born on March 24, 1998, in Tallahassee, Florida, and raised in Perry.
+Hayden Silas Anhedönia was born on March 24, 1998.
 She is the eldest of four children in a Southern Baptist family.
 Her father was a deacon, and she was involved in the church choir from a young age, like her mother.
-At age 8, Anhedönia began studying classical piano, with musical influences from a variety of Christian music.
+At age 8, Anhedönia began studying classical piano, with musical influences from a variety of Christian music, as well as Florence Welch, who served as Anhedönia's inspiration as she wrote her first album as a teenager.
 The church was Anhedönia's first exposure to music: "My whole life was always singing, always, always music all the time", she said.
 She left the church at the age of 16.
 Anhedönia was homeschooled.